rkrishnan76/about-me/README.md

 # about-me
+I have over 18 years of experience in IT and 15+ years in Enterprise application Product Development.

 I am working with wd for the past 1.5 months as an engineer.
 Before that I was with oracle as a hands-on manager.

 In workday, we are working on a prop.
 Tech XO.  it is built using java and xml